-You should consider low-noise options within your management of change procedures when installing or renewing potentially noisy plant.
+You should consider low noise options within your management of change procedures when installing or renewing potentially noisy plant.

 In some circumstances you may choose to use innovative methods to solve a particular problem.
-Or you may decide to exceed 'appropriate measures' to avoid serious pollution that could lead to your permit being revoked.
+Or you may decide to exceed appropriate measures to avoid serious pollution that could lead to your permit being revoked.

-The measures that are appropriate will depend on the industry sector and site-specific circumstances.
+The measures that are appropriate will depend on the industry sector and site specific circumstances.
 They will not be related to the scale of your operations or your financial ability, though they will take costs and benefits into account.
 Decisions on costs and benefits are based on industry best practice, not on how affordable a noise control measure is to your company.

-The effort you put in to controlling noise pollution must be appropriate to the severity of that pollution.
-A noise control method is more likely to be appropriate for pollution where there are numerous receptors, or where there is significant pollution, or where the noise control method significantly reduces the noise pollution.
+The effort you put into controlling noise pollution must be appropriate to the severity of that pollution.
+A noise control method is more likely to be appropriate:

+- for pollution where there are numerous receptors - · where there is significant pollution - where the noise control method significantly reduces the noise pollution

-You must not plan to pollute up to threshold limits in the guidance documents.
+You must not plan to pollute up to the threshold limits in the guidance documents.
 These are limits not targets.

 You should give priority to controls that can be used at the earliest possible stage in the process.
-The environment agencies consider that the hierarchy of noise control should be:
+The environment agencies consider the hierarchy of noise control should be:

-- i. prevent the generation of noise at source by good design, site layout, and maintenance: - ii. minimise or contain noise at source by observing good operational techniques and management practice; - iii. use effective silencers, physical barriers or enclosures; - iv. use sympathetic timing to control of unavoidably noisy operations; and - v. where possible, increase the distance between source and receptors.
+Prevent the generation of noise at source by good design, site layout and maintenance.

+Minimise or contain noise at source by following good operational techniques and management practice.

+Use effective silencers, physical barriers or enclosures.

+Use sympathetic timing to control unavoidably noisy operations.

+Where possible, increase the distance between the source and receptors.

-This guidance describes types of control measure and plant you should consider using to prevent or reduce pollution.
-It does not go into every detail of, for example, how plant and equipment is designed, operated, and maintained.
-Appropriate measures to reduce or control noise should include but are not limited to:
+This guidance describes types of control measures and plant you should consider using to prevent or reduce pollution.
+It does not go into every detail of, for example, how plant and equipment is designed, operated and maintained.

+Appropriate measures to reduce or control noise should include, but are not limited to:

-- assessing noise at different places and times to find where the problem is coming from; - maintaining equipment so noise levels are reduced (for example, balancing fans and fixing loose covers); - using enclosure or abatement (for example, acoustic enclosures, silencers, keeping doors and other openings in buildings closed); - timing your operations sympathetically (for example, do not plan any noisy maintenance work during evenings and weekends); - siting activities away from sensitive receptors (for example, locating vehicle routes or noisy plant as far away as possible from NSRs); - switching off plant, vehicles and ventilation units when not in use; and - reducing, altering, or stopping noisy activities until circumstances have changed, or you have put other appropriate measures in place, so operations can re-start without preventable, or significant adverse, noise impact.
+- assessing noise at different places and times to find where the problem is coming from - maintaining equipment so noise levels are reduced (for example, balancing fans and fixing loose covers) - using enclosure or abatement (for example, acoustic enclosures, silencers, keeping doors and other openings in buildings closed) - timing your operations sympathetically (for example, do not plan any noisy maintenance work during evenings and weekends) - siting activities away from sensitive receptors (for example, locating vehicle routes or noisy plant as far away as possible from NSRs) - switching off plant, vehicles and ventilation units when not in use - reducing, altering or stopping noisy activities until circumstances have changed, or you have put other appropriate measures in place, so operations can re-start without preventable, or significant adverse, noise impact

-4.3 Changes to site operations
+Changes to site operations

 You may sometimes need to carry out temporary works, such as alterations or major maintenance programmes, which will cause more noise than normal.
-In these circumstances you should notify your regulator and neighbours.
-You should take reasonable steps to minimise the duration and impact of any such works (for example, by doing the work between 9am and 5pm Monday to Friday excluding Bank Holidays).
+In these circumstances, you should notify your regulator and neighbours.
+You should take reasonable steps to minimise the duration and impact of any such works (for example, by doing the work between 9am and 5pm Monday to Friday, excluding bank holidays).